renpy/renpy/sphinx/source/layeredimage.rst

 displayable that references the image with  that name.

 It's possible to go even further than this, by automatically defining the attributes in a group.
-This is done by giving a group the auto property, and setting that to True.
-This causes the group to search for defined images that would match the pattern, then define the attribute if it does not already exist.
+This is done by giving a group the auto keyword, which causes the group to search for defined images that would match the pattern, then define the attribute if it does not already exist.